 Learn more about what Korea does best!

 If anyone on the street approaches you for some kind of ‘cultural experience’ DO NOT agree.
 Simply leave them and walk off.
 Cults do exist in Korea, and scams are common enough.
-I’ve had people try to scam money off me (by claiming they had a child who needed medical care, and apparently the women was the mother.
+I’ve had people try to scam money off me multiple times while living in Seoul.

-Later though, she claimed she was the aunt of the child) and I’ve been approached by the cults on multiple occasions.
+I’ve also been approached by the cults on multiple occasions.
+I have also heard of similar experiences from many of my friends.
 If someone asks you if you want to wear Hanbok, say no. Even better, just walk off and don’t talk to them.

 If you really want to wear a Hanbok, visit a rental place yourself and don’t let anyone else lead you there.
 I’ve heard some horrible experiences from foreigners who have followed them, and while I’ve never gone off with them, they have approached me many times.